 I’m very honored to be a member of the Multicultural Kid Blogs.
 Together with 15 of our member blogs we are hosting the Second Annual Hispanic Heritage Month Blog Hop celebrating National Hispanic Heritage Month from September 15 through October 15.

 Also, through out this month I will have a special series called: “Discovering Our Taíno Ancestry.”
 This is the first installment of our series.
-We will be celebrating our Hispanic heritage, and teaching little one about his Taíno
+We will be celebrating our Hispanic heritage and teaching little one about his Taíno ancestry.

-We had the opportunity to see “La Cara del Indio” it’s a rock sculpture of a Taíno indian located in the entrance of the town of Isabela and El Tunel de Guajataca.
+We had the opportunity to see “La Cara del Indio” it’s a rock sculpture of a Taíno indian located in the entrance of the town of Isabela and El Túnel de Guajataca.
 This impressive sculpture pays homage to the Cacique Mabodamaca who was a heroic chieftain from the 16th century who protected his people, and way of life from the European invaders.
 This sculpture is visible from the main road, and a vivid reminder of every Puerto Rican’s Taíno heritage.

 |Taíno rock sculpture of Cacique Mabodamaca.
-Picture taken during our visit during the summer.
+Picture taken 2013.|

 |La Cara del Indio.
 Rock sculpture of the Chieftain Mabodamaca.
 Edited to add that this was sculpted in 1987 by artisan Juan Ramón Rodríguez Román

 Once home I focused on doing fun learning activities about the Taínos with little man.
 We read the book, On this Beautiful Island.
 We also referenced the activity book Habláme de Puerto Rico.

 We practiced key words in Spanish:

 - Taíno: native indigenous inhabitants descendants of the Arawaks

 - Cemí: three-pointed stone that was the physical representation of Taíno deities (gods)